PatrickJTaylor/pengWann/docs/methodology.md

 ## Wannier functions

-Very briefly, Wannier functions are a localised basis obtained from a set of Kohn-Sham eigenstates via a unitary transformation{footcite:p}`original_Wannier`.
+Very briefly, Wannier functions are a localised basis obtained from a set of Kohn-Sham eigenstates via a unitary transformation {footcite:p}`original_Wannier`.
 For a set of {math}`J` energetically isolated bands (i.e. a manifold of bands separated from all other bands by an energy gap everywhere in the Brillouin zone), this can be written as

 ```{math}
 \ket{w_{\alpha R}} = \sum_{k}\exp[-ik\cdot R]\sum^{J}_{m} U^{k}_{m\alpha}\ket{\psi_{mk}},